slevithan/oniguruma-parser/README.md

 #### Erroring on patterns that trigger Oniguruma bugs

-This library currently throws an error for several edge cases that trigger Oniguruma bugs.
+This library currently throws errors for several edge cases that trigger Oniguruma bugs.
 In future versions, such errors will be replaced with warnings.
+This library intentionally doesn't reproduce Oniguruma bugs.

 <details>
   <summary>Nested absent functions</summary>